-The change of DOUT on the rising edge of CCLK differs from previous families, but will not cause a problem for mixed configuration chains.
-This change was made to improve serial-configuration rates for Virtex only chains.
+The change of DOUT on the rising edge of CCLK differs from previous families, but does not cause a problem for mixed configuration chains.
+This change was made to improve serial configuration rates for Virtex-only chains.

 Figure 12 shows a full master/slave system.
-A Virtex device in slave serial mode should be connected as shown in the third device from the left
+A Virtex device in slave-serial mode should be connected as shown in the third device from the left.

 Slave-serial mode is selected by applying <111> or <011> to the mode pins (M2, M1, M0).
-A weak pull-up on the mode pins makes slave serial the default mode if the pins are left unconnected.
-Figure 13 shows slave-serial configuration timing.
+A weak pull-up on the mode pins makes slave-serial the default mode if the pins are left unconnected.
+However, it is recommended to drive the configuration mode pins externally.
+Figure 13 shows slave-serial mode programming switching characteristics.

-Table 10 provides more detail about the characteristics shown in Figure 13.
+Table 8 provides more detail about the characteristics shown in Figure 13.
 Configuration must be delayed until the INIT pins of all daisy-chained FPGAs are High.

-Table 10: Master/Slave Serial Mode Programming Switching
+Table 8: Master/Slave Serial Mode Programming Switching